USTech Small

 A gigging economy

 Many more people are looking for work as contractors, freelancers and gig workers than ever before.
 That’s because COVID-19 has triggered the prioritization of personal welfare over wealth.
-People transition to the gig workforce predominantly because they gain the freedom to be their own boss, make their own decisions, craft their own career path, mix work and home life in a way that suits them, etc. These benefits outweigh the benefit of any one income from any one employer.
+People transition to the gig workforce predominantly because they gain the freedom to be their own boss, make their own decisions, craft their own career path and mix work and home life in a way that suits them.
+These benefits outweigh the benefit of any one income from any one employer.
 Normally, any decision to join the gig workforce is aided by the credentials of the individual being greatly valued by firms struggling to find workers with the right skills.

 The sad fact is NO JOB is 100% safe.
 This lack of confidence in their employment prospects means individuals see more security in having more than one employment.